Anita Menon - Founder and Artistic Director

 Poorna Sridharan - Teaching Artist

 Alisha has been a student at the Anjali School of Dance since the age of four.
 She completed her Indian Classical Dance Debut (arangetram) at the age of 10.
 She has over 100 performances to her credit, including Jungle Book (NorthWest Children's Theatre), Seussical (NorthWest Children's Theatre), Peter Pan (NorthWest Children's Theatre), and On the Eve of Friday Morning (Oregon Children's Theatre).
 She is part of the Dance Co. at the Anjali School of Dance.
-Currently a sophomore at Arizona State University (ASU), she is also the founder of TYE (TiE Youth Entrepreneurs) - Oregon.
+Currently a PhD Student at UC Berkeley, she is also the founder of TYE (TiE Youth Entrepreneurs) - Oregon.